milos-pujic/cypress-cucumber-e2e-tests/docs/execute-e2e-minikube.md

 To see the list of all configured Cron Jobs: Open Minikube Dashboard > Change namespace to `e2e-tests` > Navigate to Cron Jobs on left side panel.

 To see the list of all running or finished Jobs: Open Minikube Dashboard > Change namespace to `e2e-tests` > Navigate to Jobs on left side panel.
-On Jobs panel you can also monitor logs of running Cypress Agent (which are running as kubernetes pods).
+On Jobs panel you can also monitor logs of running Cypress Agent (which are running as Kubernetes pods).

 E2E Tests Cron Jobs can also be triggered manually by clicking on 3 dots button next to Cron Job and click on Trigger button.